Haplogroup Q-M242

 Haplogroup Q or Q-M242 is a Y-chromosome DNA haplogroup.
-It has two primary subclades: Q1/Q-L472 (also known as Q-MEH2) and Q2/Q-L275).
+It has two primary subclades: Q-L472/Q-MEH2 (Q1) and Q-L275 (Q2).
 These include numerous subclades that have been sampled and identified in males among modern populations.

-Q is the predominant Y-DNA haplogroup among Native Americans, Swati tribe and several peoples of Central Asia and Siberia.
+Q is the predominant Y-DNA haplogroup among Native Americans, several peoples of Siberia and Central Asia and Swati tribe.

 Defining mutations

 The polymorphism M242, is a C→T transition residing in intron 1 (IVS-866) of the DBY gene and was discovered by Mark Seielstad et al. in 2003.

 The technical details of M242 are: